-Greetings from stormy, in-the-midst-of-rainy-season Mount Dora, Florida.
+Greetings from Marti Pieper in stormy, in-the-midst-of-rainy-season Mount Dora, Florida.
 Today, I have the privilege of sharing an interview with my friend and fellow author Jesse Florea.
 I know Jesse through serving on faculty together at various writers conferences.
 I know you’ll find him as fun, engaging and inspiring here on our CAN blog as he is in person.

 Welcome, Jesse, and congratulations on the release of most recent book!
 Please tell us about it.

 Girl Talk/Guy Talk: Devotions for Teens focuses on different aspects of teen life to help guys and girls better understand and communicate with the opposite sex.
 Stories, checklists, quizzes, fact-based news and skill-building tips will encourage and equip young girls and guys to relate to each other in God-honoring ways.

 Why did you write this book?

 CAN Treasurer, Karen Whiting, and I wrote this book because there’s nothing else like it in the Christian marketplace.
 Communication is complicated, and I think a lot of us can remember how awkward it was to try and talk with the opposite sex during high school—especially if it was a girl or guy you liked.
 So this is really a book I wish I had as a teen.
 Not only does it provide helpful tips and insights for teens (such as understanding personality types, reading body language and protecting your reputation), but it continually points guys and girls to honoring God with their lives and in their relationships.
 It’s also just a fun book that teens will relate to without being preachy.

 I could have used that book as a teen, too.
 What was your greatest challenge in writing this book?